girbola/mdir_fx/README.md

 # MDir_FX
 MDir_FX helps you organize your pictures and videos to an external hard drive.
-The project has been written with Open JDK 14 and OpenFX 14 This project is my "learning environment" for JavaFX, CSS plus other technologies.
+The project has been written with Open JDK 14 and OpenFX 14.

 ** Features **
 * Date and time editor for medias that does not have dates and times information
 * Avoid duplicates to save space
 * Batch copy
-* Very poor documentation (improvement is coming soon!)

 External libraries used in this program